EtherealEmil/UsualScrap/README.md

 </details>

-## Obtainable Scrap Items
+## Discoverable Scrap

 <details>
 <summary>Fuel Cylinder</summary>

-High value, Weighs 32, Spawns anywhere rarely

 When the Fuel cylinder is picked up it will have a high chance of activating.
 If successful, an internal timer will begin counting down to 0 which will then cause the tank to explode.
 The only way to deactivate the timer is by bringing the tank back to your ship safely.

 - The internal timer can be any time around 3 minutes, better get moving!

-- Hitting the tank with a melee weapon will cause it to explode immediately.
+- Hitting the tank with a melee weapon will cause it to explode immediately

-- Each time the tank is dropped, its remaining time will be reduced by a percentage; On the third drop, the tank will explode immediately.
+- Each time the tank is dropped, its remaining time will be reduced by a percentage; On the third drop, the tank will explode immediately

 - After being brought to the ship the tank will enter an inactive state, stopping the timer.
 In the inactive state, Hitting it will still cause it to explode and it can be reactivated by dropping it a few times (Dropping it will only cause a explosion if it is active).

-Tips for survival - Take it first or take it last and know the way back to the ship, the last thing you want to do while carrying the tank is waste time trying to find your way back to the ship.
+Tips for survival - Take it first or take it last and know the way back to the ship, the last thing you want to do while carrying the cylinder is waste time trying to find your way back to the ship.

 </details>

 <details>
 <summary>Radioactive Cell</summary>

-High value, Weighs 18, Spawns anywhere rarely

 The Radioactive Cell produces a sickly green light in a radius around it infinitely.
-When the cell is held, the holder will regularly take damage until they drop it or perish.
+When the cell is held, the holder will regularly take ramping damage until they drop it or perish.

 - The Cell inflicts ramping damage on a rough curve going from 5 to 20.